daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 There are two kinds of endpoints:

-- VPC Endpoint Gateway: S3 and DynamoDB
+- VPC Endpoint Gateway: S3 and DynamoDB (or if IP address is not available as it does not take IP address off from your subnet)
 - VPC Endpoint Interface: Rest of AWS services

 ## AWS PrivateLink (VPC Endpoint Service)